-Except for this brief period during the War, the Blunt family occupied the house from its construction until the 1978 death of Mr. Blunt's granddaughter, Emery Kirby Baxley.
-The interior of the home is described as "feminine" because only three men ever lived in the home --A. E. Blunt, Thomas Kirby, and John Baxley.
+Except for during the war, the Blunt family occupied the house from its construction until the 1978 death of Mr. Blunt's granddaughter, Emery Kirby Baxley.
 Each room has original furnishings used by the family.
-The oldest piece is the blue buttermilk chest brought from New Hampshire to Brainerd Mission in 1822.
 The home was placed on the National Register of Historic Places in 1980.
 Visitors can view vintage clothing and accessories, first edition books, antique toys and tools, family linens, antique kitchenware and many more items on display.

 Hours of Operation